inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 In the case of the ``PriorityQueue`` configuration, higher priority frames wait in their own sub-queue in the PriorityQueue module in the MAC.
 If there are high priority frames present in the queue, the MAC will send them first, or after finishing the transmission of the current low priority frame.
 High priority frames can be delayed, as the transmission of the current frame needs to finish before sending the high priority frame.

 In the ``Preemption`` configuration, in addition to the higher priority frames having their own queue, the MAC immediatelly stops transmitting the current low priority frame, and sends the high priority frame instead.

+..
 After the high priority frame transmission is complete, it sends the remaining fragment of the low priority frame.

-**TODO** for even better delay
+.. **TODO** for even better delay

-**TODO** remove duplicates
+.. **TODO** remove duplicates

+..
+In some inspectors, frames are displayed as they happen in the simulation.
+These inspectors include the animation and the packet log in Qtenv, and the event log file/sequence chart tool.
+In these the background3 frame is notified/logged/displayed/recorded three times:

+In the animation and the packet log in Qtenv, and the event log file/sequence chart tool, frames are displayed or recorded as soon as they happen in the simulation.
+In these, ``background-3`` frame is recorded three times:

+- at the start of transmission, when the MAC still intended to send the frame unfragmented (``background-3``)
+- when the time sensitive frame arrives at the Ethernet MAC; ``background-3`` becomes ``background-3-frag0:progess`` (the MAC actually stops transmitting the frame after sending an FCS)
+- the end of background3-frag0 (``background-3-frag0:end``)

+So from the packet log and the sequence chart it might seem that a 1200B packet was sent (as it was logged that way).
+This can be confusing, but it's actually the proper operation of the packet log and the sequence chart tool.

+In contrast, the frames are recorded in the PCAP file after the transmission in the simulation, so that the 1200B frame is not present there, only the two fragments.

 Here is a video of the preemption behavior: